-An alternate, regional perspective on the economics of the CMP fishery is economic impact assessment or analysis.
-The desire to eat fish generates economic activity as consumers spend their income on fish products or services associated with fish, such as a restaurant visit.
-This spurs economic activity in the region(s) where fish is purchased and fishing occurs.
-It should be clearly noted that, in the absence of CMP fish for purchase, consumers would presumably spend their income on other goods and services (i.e., substitute fish, substitute food, or different type of consumption altogether).
-As such, the economic impact analysis below represents a distributional analysis only.
+An alternative regional perspective on the economics of the CMP fishery is an economic impact assessment or analysis.
+The desire to consume CMP species, and availability of these species generate economic activity as consumers spend their incomes on CMP-derived commodities (including services), such as king mackerel purchased at a local fish market and served during restaurant visits.
+This spurs additional economic activity in the region(s) where CMP species are purchased and fishing occurs, such as jobs in local fish markets, restaurants, and fishing supply establishments.
+It should be clearly noted that, in the absence of CMP species for purchase, consumers would spend their incomes on substitute proteins and other commodities.
+As such, the economic impact analysis presented below represents a distributional analysis only; that is, it only shows how economic benefits can be distributed through regional markets.

-Estimates of the average annual economic activity (impacts) associated with the commercial fisheries for CMP species addressed in the amendment were derived using the model developed for and applied in NOAA SEFSC SSRG (NMFS 2011) and are provided in Table 3.3.1.2.
+Estimates of the average annual economic activity (impacts) associated with the commercial fisheries for CMP species addressed in the framework action were derived using the model developed for and applied in NOAA SEFSC Social Science Research Group (personal communication, 2009) and are provided in Table 3.3.1.2.
 Business activity for the commercial sector is characterized in the form of full-time equivalent (FTE) jobs, income impacts (wages, salaries, and self-employed income), and output (sales) impacts (gross business sales).
 Income impacts should not be added to output (sales) impacts because this would result in double counting.

 As noted in Table 3.3.1.1, the annual period refers to either the fishing year or calendar year, as appropriate to the management of the species.
-The estimates of economic activity include the direct effects (effects in the sector where an expenditure is actually made), indirect effects (effects in sectors providing goods and services to directly affected sectors), and induced effects

-(effects induced by the personal consumption expenditures of employees in the direct and indirectly affected sectors).
+The estimates of economic activity include the direct effects (effects in the sector where an expenditure is actually made), indirect effects (effects in sectors providing goods and services to directly affected sectors), and induced effects (effects induced by the personal consumption expenditures of employees in the direct and indirectly affected sectors).
 Estimates are provided for the economic activity associated with the ex-vessel revenues from the individual CMP species as well as the revenues from all species harvested by these same vessels.
-The estimates of ex-vessel value are replicated from Table 3.3.1.1.